Alignak-monitoring-contrib/alignak-checks-http/README.rst

 Configuration
 ~~~~~~~~~~~~~

-To use this checks package, you must install some external plugins.
+To use this checks package, you must first install some external plugins.
 We recommand that you download and install the Monitoring plugins: https://www.monitoring-plugins.org/download.html

 Check if it exists a binary package for your OS distribution rather than compiling and installing from source.